KI7MT/ards-tools/README.md

 # Amateur Radio Data Service Tools

 PostgreSQL data store for Amateur Radio Data.
-Includes ADIF Spec Enumeration, LoTW, eSQL, and More.
+Includes ADIF Spec Enumeration, FCC ULS, LoTW, eSQL, and More.
 Manage by CLI, WebMVC, and Swagger OpenAPI.

 The ARDS project is a culmination of several frameworks and languages:
 PostgreSQL, Python, C#, shell scripts, and more.
 While pulling the elements